LeeCampbell/IntroToRx/content/03_CreatingObservableSequences.md

 ### Observable.Timer

 The second factory method for producing constant time based sequences is `Observable.Timer`.
 It has several overloads.
 The most basic one takes just a `TimeSpan` as `Observable.Interval` does.
-The `Observable.Timer` will however only publish one value (the number 0) after the period of time has elapsed, and then it will complete.
+But unlike `Observable.Interval`, `Observable.Timer` will publish exactly one value (the number 0) after the period of time has elapsed, and then it will complete.

 ```cs
 var timer = Observable.Timer(TimeSpan.FromSeconds(1));